tawnyalee/C769-ROM3/_sources/task2_ROM3.md

 ### A3a: Justification of Plan

-Justify why the plan is appropiate (A3a), e.g., why do this plan instead of another one?
-It's best to address this requriement in a seperate section.
+Justify why the implementation plan from A3 is appropriate, e.g., why do this plan instead of another one?
+It's best to address this requirement in a separate section.

 Though A1-A3a are overview sections, they are often returned for being too brief -particaulatly A3.
 There is no penalty for being too long, and you are allowed to reuse content from other sections.